cristiancastano852/Re_Wow_Pets/README.md

 1. Clone this repository to your local machine.
 2. Install project dependencies by running `pip install -r requirements.txt`.
-3. Set up the PostgreSQL database and update the application configuration in `config.py`.
-4. Run the application by executing `flask run` in your terminal.
+3. Run the application by executing `flask run` in your terminal.

+## 02. SOFTWARE DESIGN CHALLENGE
+The solution for point 02 can be found in the attached [ pdf 02.
+SOFTWARE DESIGN CHALLENGE](https://github.com/cristiancastano852/Re_Wow_Pets/blob/main/02.%20SOFTWARE%20DESIGN%20CHALLENGE.pdf)